The ACP program is currently paused pending funding by Congress.

 Airline tickets

-To save money on airline tickets, plan ahead.
-Last minute tickets tend to cost more.
+To save money on airline tickets, plan.
+Last-minute tickets tend to cost more.
 You’ll also want to travel during the week rather than on the weekends.
 That could cut the cost down significantly.

 Go with a road trip instead